 - sleeping accommodation in hotels, holiday accommodation, pitch fees for caravans and tents, and associated facilities

 - admission to various attractions that are not already eligible for the cultural VAT exemption, including theatres, circuses, fairs, amusement parks, museums, zoos, cinemas, concerts and exhibitions.

-Self-assessment taxpayers were given the option to defer payments due in July 2020 and will also be given more time to pay taxes due in January 2021.
+Self-assessment taxpayers were given the option to defer payments due in July 2020 and were also given more time to pay taxes originally due in January 2021.